WikiWatershed/model-my-watershed/doc/arch/adr-006-geoprocessing-multioperation.md

 We will add a new operation to the geoprocessing service that takes a list of shapes and a list of operations.
 The first shape in the list is assumed to be the parent shape that contains all the other child shapes.
-Using the parent shape we pull tiles corresponding to every raster in the list of operations, and collect them in a [`CompositeTile`][github 13] per raster.
+Using the parent shape we pull the tiles corresponding to every raster in the list of operations, and collect them in a sequence.

-Then, for each child shape, we go through the list of operations and calculate the results using the respective `CompositeTile`s from above.
+Then, for each child shape, we go through the list of operations and calculate the results using the respective tile sequence from above.
 All the results are then collected in order and returned as a list.

 Once this ADR is approved, the next steps will be: